glekner/il-bank-mcp/README.md

 - **Local & Secure**: All data stays in a local SQLite database
 - **Multi-Provider**: Works with most Israeli banks and credit cards
 - **Real-time Updates**: Refresh data on-demand from any provider
-- **Automated Sync**: By default, scrapes your bank data every 6 hours to keep everything current
+- **On-Demand Sync**: Scrape your bank data whenever you need fresh insights

 ### What questions can I ask?